How Do Credit Card Companies Investigate Fraud?

 Penalties range from 120 days in jail and a fine of up to $750 for a class 2 misdemeanor to a fine of $1,000,000 and a prison sentence of eight to 24 years for a class 2 felony.
 Plus, if someone commits unauthorized use of a credit card twice within six months, the value of the incidents is combined and charged as a single event.

-How Do Credit Card Companies Investigate Fraud?
+Facing Credit Card Fraud Investigation?
 Contact Mark S. Rubinstein, P.C.

 If you have questions about credit card fraud investigations in Colorado or are under investigation, a criminal defense attorney at the law offices of Mark S. Rubinstein, P.C., can answer your questions.
 You are more than a case number—you are a valued client whose freedom and reputation are worth protecting.
 My extensive experience representing individuals accused of crimes allows me to handle a wide variety of different cases.
 I understand the nuances of the Western Colorado court systems and have worked with the local prosecutors on many occasions.
 Contact Mark S. Rubinstein, P.C. today.